Davichavix/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+Users can add, modify and delete short URLs.
+The app will store a list of short URLs created by the user.

 ## App Features
 - users can only modify and see their own URLs